thoughtbot/upcase/README.md

-# Learn
+# Upcase

-Learn is a Rails 4 app running on Ruby 2.1 and deployed to Heroku.
+Upcase is a Rails 4 app running on Ruby 2.1 and deployed to Heroku.

 ## Development